OpenDataServices/flatten-tool/docs/developerguide.rst

    JSON Schema if present and keeping all state explicit.

-   Use the JSON Schema to convert any basic JSON types to richer types that can be correctly serailised by a serialiser later (e.g. dates).
+   Use the JSON Schema to convert any basic JSON types to richer types that can be correctly serialised by a serialiser later (e.g. dates).
 Returns a cell tree.

    .. tip ::